-The Culver City Fire Department, founded in 1922, is one of only 9 fire departments in the United States to be certified Class 1 and Accredited.
-The 62 member department takes pride in providing its residents, businesses and the community with Paramedic Advance Life Support services, fire suppression, fire prevention and education programs. more...
+The Culver City Fire Department, founded in 1922, is one of only 15 fire departments in the United States to have an ISO Class 1 rating and achieve accredited status from the Commission on Fire Accreditation International (CFAI).
+The 71 member department takes pride in providing its residents, businesses and the community with Paramedic Advance Life Support Services, Fire Suppression, Fire Prevention and Education programs. more...

 Community Emergency Response Team (CERT)

 The CERT Program is designed to train residents to assist safety personnel and City staff in the event of a major disaster.
 Volunteers from the community are trained in first aid, light search and rescue, minor fire suppression, and other skills that are critical in the first few hours of a disaster. more...

 The City of Culver City and its Emergency Services will be using Nixle to communicate with the citizens of Culver City.
 Subscribed users will receive messages via email, text message or users can go to the Nixle website.
 Click here to subscribe and be informed.

 The Smart911 service is free to citizens and 100% private and secure.
 This is a national database, meaning that when you dial 9-1-1 from any location in the US that has the Smart911 service installed, your Safety Profile will be immediately available to those 9-1-1 call takers.
 No one ever expects to dial 9-1-1.
 But now with this new service, you and your family will be better prepared in the event that you ever need to make that call.
 We encourage all citizens to create their Safety Profile today.
 Click here to create a profile.